Top 10 Economic Predictions for the Next 10 Years

 In just a few months, the COVID-19 pandemic decimated the U.S. economy.
 In the first quarter of 2020, growth declined by 5%.
+In the second quarter, it plummeted by 31.7%.
 In April, retail sales plummeted 16.4% as governors closed nonessential businesses.
 Furloughed workers sent the number of unemployed to 23 million that month.
-As of June, the number of unemployed has declined to 17.8 million.
+As of August, the number of unemployed declined to a still-horrendous 13.6 million.

-The Congressional Budget Office predicts a modified U-shaped recovery.
+The Congressional Budget Office (CBO) predicts a modified U-shaped recovery.

-It's possible that the second quarter could be worse.
-The Congressional Budget Office predicts the economy will decline by 38%.
-The third quarter will improve, but not enough to make up for earlier losses.
+The CBO predicts the third quarter will improve, but not enough to make up for earlier losses.
 Effects will linger until the fourth quarter 2021, with slightly lower economic output and higher unemployment.